AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-12-26-the-method-of-least-squares/index.md

 ![Plotting the five data points we were given.](./images/data.png)

 These points appear to follow a linear shape, but it's not possible to plot a straight line that fits all of the points.
-But clearly, we can draw a **best-fit line** that at least gets as close to all of the points as possible:
+But what we _can_ do is draw a **best-fit line** that at least gets as close to all of the points as possible:

 ![A best-fit line through the points we plotted.](./images/best-fit.png)